membrane-io/docs/src/content/docs/reference/cli.md

     mctl [OPTIONS] <SUBCOMMAND>

 OPTIONS:
-    -h, --host <HOST>              API hostname to use [default: api.membrane.io] --help                     Print help information
+    -h, --host <HOST>              API hostname to use --help                     Print help information
-    -p, --port <PORT>              API port to use [default: 443] --rpc                      Whether to output machine-readable JSON instead of text -V, --version                  Print version information
+    -p, --port <PORT>              API port to use [default: 443] --rpc                      Whether to output machine-readable
+                                   JSON instead of text
+    -V, --version                  Print version information
-    -w, --workspace <WORKSPACE>    Path to Membrane workspace to use [default:
+    -w, --workspace <WORKSPACE>    Path to Membrane workspace to use
-                                   /Users/just-be/membrane]

 SUBCOMMANDS:
-    action                   Invokes an action on a node assign                   Assigns a program to a particular mnode (admin only) auth-token               Prints the auth token from the config file clone                    Clones an existing program creating a brand new one in your workspace and updates it
+    action                   Invokes an action on a node auth-token               Prints the auth token from the config file
-    create                   Create a new program
-    details                  Fetches the detail of an item by its "seq" number exit-node                Starts an HTTP exit node.
-Outgoing traffic from all programs will be routed through this computer
+    details                  Fetches the detail of an item by its "seq" number
+    exit-node                Starts an HTTP exit node.
+Outgoing traffic from all programs will
+                             be routed through this computer
-    get-transpiled-source    Downloads the transpiled source code of a running program git-clone                Clones a program from a github repo to your workspace help                     Print this message or the help of the given subcommand(s) ide                      Opens your Membrane workspace in Visual Studio Code ensuring the extension is installed
+    get-transpiled-source    Downloads the transpiled source code of help                     Print this message or the help of the given subcommand(s)
     kill                     Kill a running program
     login                    Log into your account
     logs                     Stream the logs of a program ps                       List running programs
     query                    Queries a program
-    repl                     Enter into a program's REPL mode resolve-types            Updates memconfig.lock with the most recent types tag                      Tags a gref so it can be used like `#tag:` test                     Runs all tests actions in a program update                   Update a new program
+    repl                     Enter into a program's REPL mode test                     Runs all tests actions in a program
-    workspace-init           Initializes a directory to be a Membrane workspace workspace-path           Prints the path to the workspace

 ```

 <!-- SUBCOMMANDS -->